Ethical Guidelines for Authors

 Allegations of Misconduct

 Authors may appeal if they feel that the decision to reject was based on: i) a major misunderstanding over a technical aspect of the manuscript; or ii) a failure to understand the scientific advance shown by the manuscript.
 Appeals requesting a second opinion without sufficient justification will not be considered.
-To lodge an appeal, please contact Journal Editorial Office by email, quoting your manuscript number.
+To appeal, please contact the Journal Editorial Office by email, quoting your manuscript number.
 Appeals will only be considered from the original submitting author.